 Surgical Curriculum for Ophthalmology Residents (SCOR) Advanced Cataract and Anterior Segment Skills

-The next SCOR workshop will be held on October 17 and 18, 2024 during the AAO Annual Meeting in Chicago, Illinois.
-Two back to back workshops with 72 residents each will be held.
-The call for resident nominations and trainer RSVPs will be sent in the summer of 2024.
+The next SCOR workshop will be held on October 17, 2025 during the AAO Annual Meeting in Orlando, Florida.
+A call for resident nominations will be made to AUPO programs in June, 2025.

 AUPO’s Surgical Curriculum for Ophthalmology Residents (SCOR) program is a unique opportunity for PGY4 residents to receive advanced, hands-on, one-on-one training in cataract and anterior segment skills.
 The program consists of three components: a skills transfer workshop, distance learning and assessments.